-executive officers with contractual rights to indemnification and, among other things, require us to indemnify our directors and officers for certain expenses, including attorneys' fees, judgments, fines and settlement amounts incurred by a director or officer in any action or proceeding arising out of their services as a director or officer, or any other company or enterprise to which the person provides services at our request.
+We have entered or intend to enter, and intend to continue to enter, into separate indemnification agreements with some of our directors and executive officers, in addition to the indemnification provided for in our Amended and Restated Bylaws (the "Bylaws").
+These indemnification agreements provide our directors and executive officers with contractual rights to indemnification and, among other things, require us to indemnify our directors and officers for certain expenses, including attorneys' fees, judgments, fines and settlement amounts incurred by a director or officer in any action or proceeding arising out of their services as a director or officer, or any other company or enterprise to which the person provides services at our request.
 For more information regarding these indemnification agreements, see "Management - Limitation on Liability and Indemnification Matters" in the Annual Report.

-Related Party Transaction Policy
+Related Person Transaction Policy

-We have adopted a written related party transaction policy that sets forth our procedures for the identification, review, consideration and approval or ratification of related party transactions.
+We have adopted a written related person transaction policy that sets forth our procedures for the identification, review, consideration and approval or ratification of related person transactions.
 For purposes of this policy only, a "related person transaction" is a transaction, arrangement or relationship (or any series of similar transactions, arrangements or relationships) in which we and any related person are participants involving an amount that exceeds or will exceed the lesser of (1) \$120,000 or, for such time as the Company qualifies as a "smaller reporting company" (2) 1% of the average of our total assets for the last two completed fiscal years.
 Transactions involving compensation for services provided to us as an employee, consultant or director are not considered related-person transactions under this policy.
 A transaction, arrangement or relationship in which a related person's participation is solely due to the related person's position as a director of an entity that is participating in such transaction, arrangement or relationship shall not be considered a related person transaction under this policy.
 A "related person" is any executive officer, director, nominee to become a director or a holder of more than 5% of our capital stock, or any affiliate or member of the immediate family of the foregoing.

 Under the policy, where a transaction has been identified as a related-person transaction, management must present information regarding the proposed related-person transaction to our nominating and corporate governance committee or, where review by our nominating and corporate governance committee would be inappropriate due to a conflict of interest, to the board of directors or another independent body of our board of directors, for review.
 The presentation must include a description of, among other things, all of the parties, the direct and indirect interests of the related persons, the purpose of the transaction, the material facts, the benefits of the transaction to us and whether any alternative transactions are available, an assessment of whether the terms are comparable to the terms available from unrelated third parties and management's recommendation with respect to the related person transaction.
-To identify related party transactions in advance, we rely on information supplied by our executive officers, directors and certain significant stockholders.
+To identify related person transactions in advance, we rely on information supplied by our executive officers, directors and certain significant stockholders.